El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 Thank you, sir.

-Um I feel very strongly about something strategically speaking.
+I feel very strongly about something, strategically speaking.

-Had some discussions with friends of mine, and I've listened to the media kind of talk about this as to whether uh Trump ought to go for Hillary's treatment of Bill's uh accusers.
+Had some discussions with friends of mine, and I've listened to the media kind of talk about this as to whether Trump ought to go for Hillary's treatment of Bill's accusers.

 I think the fact that they're trying to cover it up and stay off the topic is evidence to that.

-And I really want Trump at the start of the debate to categorically prosecute her with names and dates, etc.
+And I really want Trump at the start of the debate to categorically prosecute her with names and dates, et cetera, of the accusers of rape, of sexual abuse, et cetera.

-And then I want him to say that Hillary slammed those women, uh, that he that she tried to destroy them and silence them.
+And then I want him to say that Hillary slimed those women, that she tried to destroy them and silence them.

-And he should go into that for two minutes and say, you know, the whole last debate, the media's been complicit in keeping this from the American people, and a lot of people may not know what happened back in the day when these women were uh allegedly abused and and um and committed crimes against among those are rape, and then I would say that Hillary called them bimbos, she slimed them, etc.
+And he should go into that for two minutes and say, you know, the whole last debate, the media has been complicit in keeping this from the American people.

 And you ought to leave it with a question to her as to Hillary, how do you justify your and your attorney's attempt to silence women?